Why 6 INC 5000 Companies Went Remote

 The primary benefit of remote working that Acceleration Partners cites is the formation of a highly motivated, self-starting, and accountable teams and the opportunity to hire talent from anywhere in the world.

 While their headquarters are in Raleigh, North Carolina, most of their 142 employees are remote.
-Their staff is spread across 30 different countries and 19 states with most of their employees working from home.
+Their staff is spread across 30 different countries and 19 states with most of their employees work remote jobs.
 Far from being isolated, their staff interacts daily using common tools such as Skype, email, and corporate chat services.
 They also facilitate the sharing of knowledge among their employees through interaction at conferences, tradeshows, and meetups.

 Benefits to remote working, according to the founder of Percona, include …